OndraZizka/csv-cruncher/README.md

    * `-as` The name of the table this import will be loaded to.

  * `-out`
     * Output path.
-If ends with `.json`, the output is JSON.
+If ends with `.json`, the output is JSON. `--format` overrides that.
     * If set to `-` (minus), the result is printed to standard output ("STDOUT").
+Logging goes to STDERR.
-    * Currently only one output table/file is supported (the support for multiple waits for testing).
+    * Currently only one output table/file is supported (the support for multiple is planned).
     * `-sql`
        The SQL `SELECT` to be performed.
        * The input files (or the results of preprocessing them) are available as tables.